 Job 13:15 Though he slay me, yet will I trust in him: but I will maintain my own ways before him.

 Verse 15 is undoubtedly an expression of unquenchable faith.
 The second phrase there says: "But I will maintain."
 Maintain in more modern English means defend.
 He is saying that he will defend his own position in the arguments that were going back and forth between his three friends and himself.
 The reason Job said this is not that he necessarily considered himself a really great person.
 Not at all.
 His three friends jumped to the conclusion that sin was responsible for Job's problem.
 But it was not.
 The very first chapter of Job makes it very clear that God Himself judged Job as being "upright, blameless, and one that shunned evil."
 Job knew what kind of life that he was living.
 He feared God.
 He honestly did, and he had a very strong conviction that he was not living a life of sin.
-But—and this is a big 'but', and this is where the lesson comes in for the book of Job—he still had a very difficult time accepting what he was going through, because he couldn't understand why this was happening.
+But—and this is a big 'but', and this is where the lesson comes in for the book of Job—he still had a very difficult time accepting what he was going through, because he could o't understand why this was happening.

 Remember I mentioned to you earlier that the book of Job is an anomaly here in the Old Testament, because the providence of God—His blessings—is tied to obedience.
 And Job knew that he was obedient.
-He didn't know that there was anything wrong with him.
+He did not know that there was anything wrong with him.
 God even admitted that Job was an obedient person, shunning evil.
-Job couldn't put his finger on why he was going through all this horrible pain that he had as a result of the sickness, why his family was wiped out, and why all his prosperity was gone.
+Job could not put his finger on why he was going through all this horrible pain that he had as a result of the sickness, why his family was wiped out, and why all his prosperity was gone.
 Should the kinds of things that Job went through be considered as part of the "all [things]" of Romans 8:28?

 We used to preach that Job was guilty of self-righteousness.
 But brethren, that is not the issue either.
 A very strong indication comes when Job repented.
 Turn to chapter 42 and let's read what Job himself said.